Scientific posts held

 Dissertation: The geomorphological impact of climate change on glaciers in the Ngozumpa valley, Khumbu Himal, Nepal.

-I have successfully designed, planned and executed research programmes of up to 3 months duration in the Nepalese Himalaya (x6), Svalbard, Italian and Austrian Alps, Norway, Iceland, Chile (x25), Kenya (x3) and Tanzania (x2).
+I have executed research programmes of up to 3 months duration in the Nepalese Himalaya (x6), Svalbard, Italian and Austrian Alps, Norway, Iceland, Chile (x25), Kenya (x3) and Tanzania (x2).
 Fieldwork expertise includes, in no particular order:

 - DGPS and theodolite surveying;